 When I tell people this, I am not trying to trivialize the suffering of others, and I would be lying if I said that he didn’t have bad days.
 But for those of you who are suffering, I want you to know that there is hope.
 Even as a stage IV patient, your health and energy can turn around, like it did for my dad, and your greatest, most fulfilling days can still be ahead of you.
 But how?
 Truthfully, the gamechanger for us was reaching out to PanCAN, and that’s why I’m so passionate about this organization.

 When we felt like giving up, Patient Central encouraged us to get a second opinion and gave us a list of specialists in Seattle, which is where my dad lives.
-The doctor we chose designed a new, experimental treatment plan that has prevented further cancer spread while giving my dad fantastic quality of life.
+The doctor we chose designed a treatment plan that has prevented further cancer spread while giving my dad fantastic quality of life.
 Patient Central also gave us connections to their Survivor & Caregiver Network, which gave us renewed optimism and hope.
 After hearing countless stories of people who blew past their prognosis, we thought, “Screw the average statistics.
 Many people survive well beyond the bell curve.
 What are they doing, and how can we be successful like them?”
 And ever since, we’ve been soaking up their advice and taking all we can get.

 My father means a lot to me.
 He and my mother sacrificed everything – their families, cultures and careers – to move from the Philippines to the United States for my education.
 I want to help them in return, but sometimes I feel powerless.
 I’m sure many of you feel the same.
 We can’t perform surgery, we can’t prescribe chemotherapy – and even for those who can, we can’t make the tumors go away.
 So much feels beyond our control, and it’s easy to be paralyzed with inaction and despair.